insarlab/MintPy/docs/api/attributes.md

 +  LENGTH = number of rows.
 +  WIDTH = number of columns.
++  X/Y_FIRST = (for geocoded product) Longitude/easting/X and latitude/northing/Y coordinate in degrees/meters of the upper left corner of the first pixel.
-+  X/Y_STEP = (for geocoded product) Ground resolution in degree in Longitude/latitude direction.
++  X/Y_STEP = (for geocoded product) Ground resolution in degrees/meters in X/Y direction.
-+  X/Y_FIRST = (for geocoded product) Longitude/latitude in degree of the upper left corner of the first pixel.
++  X/Y_UNIT = (for geocoded product) Coordinate unit in X/Y direction: degrees or meters.
 +  LAT/LON_REF1/2/3/4 = Latitude/longitude at corner 1/2/3/4 (degree), used in save_unavco, PyAPS (DEM file in radar coord), not accurate; number named in order of first line near/far range, last line near/far range.
 +  WAVELENGTH = Radar wavelength in meters.
 +  RANGE_PIXEL_SIZE = Slant range pixel size (search for pixel_ratio to convert to ground size, in m), used in dem_error, incidence_angle, multilook, transect.